 The WSP makes any modifications that may be required to the meter or electrical service entrance.
-Where necessary, applicants will be offered either a bidirectional cumulative meter or two one-way (detented) meters.
+Where necessary, applicants will be offered either a bi-directional cumulative meter or two one-way meters.
 If two one-way meters are used, then a second meter base will need to be installed (by the WSP) at the service entrance.
 The capacity of the service entrance will be increased to accommodate the MG (if required).
+The WSP will install required meters in accordance with MG classification that specified in the Micro-Generation Regulation.